 the home away from home series of books

 Suzy... it all started because of this little dog.
 The photo taken shortly after I brought her home after meeting her that morning on the set of the morning television show I produced.
+The local shelter brought her in for a Furry Friday segment that featured adoptable animals.
 She was there with a little lab puppy from the local shelter.
-The lab got all the attention, but there was something about her offering up her tummy to me the instant I knelt down to see if she wanted pets.
-It was the weekend of hurricane Katrina in September 2005.
-She and I snuggled on the sofa watching the news and got to know each other, while witnessing through the safety and comfort of the television, the devastation to animals who didn't have what she now had.
+The lab got all the attention, but there was something about her offering up her tummy to me the instant I knelt down to greet her.
+It was September 2005 and the weekend of hurricane Katrina.
+She and I snuggled on the sofa watching the news and got to know each other in comfort and safety while the devastation to animals who didn't have what she now had played out on the tv before us.
 I vowed that day that I would do whatever I could to help animals who had found themselves in the care of a shelter or rescue.
-As an adoptee myself, I empathized with Suzy, the best a human could.
+As an adoptee myself, I empathized with Suzy, the best a human could with a dog.
 I knew what that unknown felt like and I wanted to give her the same comfort I had growing up.
-L'il Suzy became my bestie, my sidekick and a huge part of our family for eight years before passing in December 2013.
-She welcomed other foster dogs into our home, giving them space, while showing them the ropes.
-She accompanied me on humane education presentations to school kids.
-She came to work with me and greeted the humans she considered friends.
+L'il Suzy became my bestie, my sidekick and a huge part of our family for eight years before passing away in December 2013.
+She welcomed other foster dogs into our home, giving them space, while gently showing them the ropes and routines.
+She happily accompanied me to schools where she patiently watched while I presented humane education courses.
+After we were done, there was an opportunity to say hello to her (single file, one at a time for as long as she wanted to) and for some kids, she was the first dog they got to touch.
+Those little faces lit up when they felt how soft she was.
+She came to work with me and greeted the humans she considered friends with her flouncy tail up and wagging and ignored the ones she didn't.
+She showed that not all small dogs are yappy.
 She was a true ambassador.
-She was silly and she loved life and even people who didn't consider themselves 'small dog' people found her sweetness endearing.
-Suzy also was instrumental in us becoming a 'foster fail' family when she welcomed one of our foster dogs, Mister Coco, into our home permanently the year before she passed away.
+Suzy was also very silly and loved life.
+Even people who didn't consider themselves 'small dog' people found her sweetness endearing.
+She was also instrumental in us becoming a 'foster fail' family when she welcomed one of our foster dogs, Mister Coco, into our home permanently the year before she passed away.
 Thank you l'il Suzy...
-I am eternally grateful for everything you shared with us.
+I am eternally grateful for your existence and everything you shared with us.